dougeby/IntuneDocs/intune/network-access-control-integrate.md

 ## How do Intune and NAC solutions help protect your organization resources?

 NAC solutions check the device enrollment and compliance state with Intune to make access control decisions.
-If the device isn't enrolled, or is enrolled and not compliant with Intune device compliance policies, then device should be redirected to Intune for enrollment and/or for a device compliance check.
+If the device isn't enrolled, or is enrolled and not compliant with Intune device compliance policies, then the device should be redirected to Intune for enrollment, or for a device compliance check.

 ### Example